 Browsing, File Downloads, P2P and Video Stream Experience

 The first thing that felt faster just after replacing the ADSL router in my home and using the internet from the FTTH router was page speed.
 Web pages load much faster and everything feels very snappy.
 All the major websites such as Google, YouTube, Reddit, Facebook, Twitter, etc launch fast on computers.
 The feed scrolling and site launch are very fast compared to the old service.
 This kind of change feels very positive and many upgraders might notice it.
-However, my parents didn’t feel much difference in their daily browsing such as Facebook on mobile.
+However, many won’t feel much difference in their daily social media browsing such as Facebook on mobile.
 So your experience may vary.

 One place where everyone notices differences is video streaming and playback.
 YouTube videos play at 1080p resolution on default without any issues.
 Even 4K video streaming is quite easy and that is incredible.
 Facebook videos also play well at 1920×1080 resolution without any freeze.
 Amazon Prime videos and Netflix videos also play fine at HD quality.
 However, they take a lot of bandwidth in small time.